What are SBA loans and how do they work?

 SBA Loan Delinquency

 Your SBA loan is considered delinquent, or in delinquency, when you miss your SBA loan payments.
 Some lenders will provide a 10-day grace period on late payments, but should you exceed that, you’re in delinquency.
+If possible, make immediate repayment to avoid further issues.
+You must submit paperwork proving your financial situation when unable to pay the SBA.

 SBA Loan Default Process

 Again, each lender and loan agreement specifies the threshold for when a missed payment results in a default.
 Failure to make payments or arrangements with your lender will trigger a default status.
 Each lender’s policy differs, but most wait 90-120 days before beginning the default process.
+There are serious consequences for defaulting on a loan.

-What happens when you Default on an SBA Loan?
+What happens when you default on an SBA Loan?

 Drop in Credit Rating